graezykev/dev-container/part-2.md

 Using an image to create Dev Containers can be much faster if we have a hefty `Dockerfile` because we only need to build this image once (or rebuild it if we modify it).

-However, it's yet ideal when you consider scenarios like this:
+However, it's yet to be ideal when you consider scenarios like this:

 ```dir
 .